iodigital-com/io-technology/data/blog/lets-explore-astros-core-features.md

 ## What are Astro Islands?

-Astro islands are parts of the website that are built on the client side using javascript rather than delivered statically.
+Astro islands are parts of the website that are built on the client side using JavaScript rather than delivered statically.
 This allows us to keep the majority of the site static while adding interactive elements.
 This strategy combines the best of both worlds: high performance and responsiveness.

 The architecture behind Astro Islands is called the Islands Architecture, whereby interactive UI components are hydrated with the [partial/progressive hydration technique](https://www.patterns.dev/posts/progressive-hydration/).